Nkhata Bay: Damage to crops

 In April 2002, over 1000 ha of "corn, rice, nuts and cassava" were washed away at Nkhata Bay after heavy rain, causing a worsening of food shortages.
 In March 2006, Nkhata Bay received over 300 bags of maize from the Feed the Nation Fund, because the area was suffering from food shortages.
 There were heavy rains in April 2006, causing further damage to Nkhata Bay.
 Malawi's former minister of agriculture, Uladi Mussa Monday, stated in May 2008 that due to heavy rain and flooding, crops in Nkhata Bay had washed away; he said this would cause an "acute food shortage".

 Climate

 Transport

 Nkhata Bay is a port visited by the MV Ilala steamship, a boat which travels up Lake Malawi from Monkey Bay in southern Malawi, to Chilumba in the north, via Likoma Island and Chizumulu.
 In July 2006, plans were announced to "rehabilitate" Nkhata Bay port, and to re-establish a ferry service between Nkhata Bay and Mbamba Bay in Tanzania.
 This route is currently serviced by motorised dhow.

-There are regular minibuses that travel from Nkhata Bay to Mzuzu, Chintheche, Nkhotakota and Salima.
-Express buses to Blantyre, Mzuzu and Karonga depart from the police road block, 3 km from the town.
+There are regular minibuses that travel from Nkhata Bay to Mzuzu, Nkhotakota and Salima.
+Express buses travel to Blantyre, Mzuzu and Karonga that depart from the police road block, 3 km from the town.

-In June 2008, it was announced that the African Development Bank (ADB) would fund the reconstruction of the road from Nkhata Bay to Mzuzu.
-As of 20 June 2008, it is expected that the ADB will partly fund the reconstruction.
+In June 2008, it was announced that the African Development Bank (ADB) would fund the reconstruction of the road from Nkhata Bay to Mzuzu, but on 20 June 2008, it is said that the ADB will partly fund the reconstruction.